BOOK REPORT REQUIREMENTS:

 The Merchant of Venice,

-IF YOUR BOOK IS NOT ON THE READING LIST OR IS ON THE ABOVE LIST, YOU WILL NOT RECEIVE CREDIT FOR THE REPORT.
+IF YOUR BOOK IS NOT A PLAY, IF YOUR PLAY IS NOT ON THE READING LIST, OR IF YOUR PLAY IS ON THE ABOVE LIST, YOU WILL NOT RECEIVE CREDIT FOR THE REPORT.
 I'M NOT KIDDING.
 DOUBLE AND TRIPLE CHECK.

-Your report must be typed in MLA format, in active, academic voice, and include the following:
+Your report must be typed in PERFECT MLA format, in active, academic voice, and include the following:

 - The title, author, and first publication date